tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - FAP: fibroblast activation protein, upregulated in tumor in response to radiation (which can be taken advantage of for drug delivery to TME via FAP-CD40 DARPin)
  - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
 # Quantifiable predictive features define epitope-specific T cell receptor repertoires
+## Abstract
  - TCR is heterodimer, mediates pathogen-associated epitope recognition through interactions between peptide and MHC, generated by genomic rearrangement of germline TCR locus (VDJ recombination) to allow potentially 10^15 to 10^61 unique receptors
  - TCRs from T cells that recognize the same pMHC epitope often share conserved sequence features, perhaps able to predict model epitope specificity
  - here, they study CD8<sup>+</sup> TCRs in mice and humans to study these conserved features as well as features differentiating them
+ - **takehome: each epitope-specific repertoire studied had a clustered group of receptors with core sequence similarities plus a dispersed set of diverse "outlier" sequences, so some similar but some different sort of unhelpful**
 # Regulatory T cells suppress CD4<sup>+</sup> effector T cell activation by controlling protein synthesis
 ## Abstract
  - Tregs suppress CD4 effector T cells